Legal Guardianships in Texas

 When a parent is no longer able to care for their child or their parental

-rights taken away, the court must appoint a guardian or a legal custodian
+rights are taken away, the court must appoint a guardian or a legal custodian

 who is legally responsible to help make decisions for the child and provide